GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/shared-storage/index.md

 ## Try the Shared Storage API

+The API is available for [Privacy Sandbox unified origin trial](/blog/expanding-privacy-sandbox-testing/) on Chrome Canary/Dev/Beta M105 or later.
+Learn how you can register for a [third-party origin trial](/docs/web-platform/third-party-origin-trials/).

-Shared Storage API with Fenced Frames can be tested in Chrome 104 (version 104.0.5086.0 or later) by enabling the **Privacy Sandbox Ads APIs experiment** flag at `chrome://flags/#privacy-sandbox-ads-apis`.
+Shared Storage API with Fenced Frames can be locally tested in Chrome 104 or later (version 104.0.5086.0 or later) by enabling the **Privacy Sandbox Ads APIs experiment** flag at `chrome://flags/#privacy-sandbox-ads-apis`.